 If you are at all concerned that your dog’s nipping and biting may go beyond ways of showing simple excitement, or if you just have any questions regarding these or other behaviors, know that there are qualified professionals always available to help.

-A subscription to KONG Club will provide your dog with a monthly box of toys and treats that are great for both training and distraction.
-Additionally, with the KONG Club app, you can work directly with our trainers and coaches to build plans that help manage your pet’s behavior and daily wellness.
+With the KONG Club app, you can work directly with our trainers and coaches to build plans that help manage your pet’s behavior and daily wellness.